-The Corps has made several field inspections over the last year and participated in multiple communities meetings to better define the problem and identify cost share partners.
+The Corps has made several field inspections over the last year and participated in multiple community meetings to better define problem areas in Delaware County, NY and identify cost share partners.
+Additional site visits and coordination with NYSDEP will be conducted in Spring 2015.
 In order to initiate a full Feasibility Study, a cost-sharing sponsor and the Corps must execute a Feasibility Cost Share Agreement (FCSA).
-The Corps anticipates executing such an agreement in Fiscal Year 2014.
+The Corps anticipates executing such an agreement in Fiscal Year 2015.